moccalotto/kaos/_rulebook/main.md

 Magic users cannot be healed (naturally, magically or otherwise) if they have cast any spells withing the last hour.

-Spells have a Skill Score requirements that must be met in order to or cast them.
+Spells have a Skill Score requirements that must be met in order for the magic user to be able to cast them.
-A magic user that does not meet the Skill Score requirement can still cast the given spells, but their HP drain is doubled.

 A magic user can specialize in a number of spells equal to their applicable Skill Score / 10.
 Casting a spell that you are specialized in only requires half the normal amount of HP.